elyasp/abb-code-test/PLANofACTION.md

 - Make fixed size container and page.
 Group Columns on 1 page based on length

 - Make responsive, mediaquery > columns.

+for backend
+In frontend create a setInterval function that makes axios request to backend every 10 seconds, The backend will send random numbers in JSON